hyperledger/indy-hipe/text/connection-protocol/README.md

 **Example:** When Bob receives the connection response, he sends an acknowledgement message back.
-At this point, Bob has Alice's verification key for the Alice to Bob relationship, Alice's DID for the Alice to Bob relationship, and endpoint (with its own verification key and URI), and can now send messages securely using `auth-crypt`.
+At this point, Bob has Alice's verification key for the Alice to Bob relationship, Alice's DID for the Alice to Bob relationship, and endpoint (with its own verification key and URI), and can now send messages securely using auth-encrypt.
 However, Alice needs to know that her connection response message was received successfully.

 ```